On the Global Convergence of Risk-Averse Natural Policy Gradient Methods with Expected Conditional Risk Measures: Preliminaries

-In a risk-neutral RL framework, the goal of the agent is to find a policy $\pi^{\theta}$ that minimizes the expected total cost from the initial state, i.e., the agent seeks to solve $\min_{\theta\in\Theta}V^{\pi^{\theta}}(\rho)$ where $\{\pi^{\theta}|\theta\in\Theta\}$ is some class of parametric stochastic policies.
+In risk-neutral RL, the goal is to find a policy $\pi^{\theta}$ that minimizes the expected total cost from the initial state distribution, i.e., $\min_{\theta\in\Theta}V^{\pi^{\theta}}(\rho)$ where $\{\pi^{\theta}|\theta\in\Theta\}$ is some class of parametric stochastic policies.
 The famous theorem of \citet{bellman1959functional} shows that there exists a policy $\pi^*$ that simultaneously minimizes $V^{\pi^{\theta}}(s_1)$ for all states $s_1\in\mathcal{S}$.
 It is worth noting that $V^{\pi^{\theta}}(s)$ is non-convex in $\theta$, so the standard tools from convex optimization literature are not applicable.
 We refer interested readers to \citet{agarwal2021theory} for a non-convex example in Figure 1.